On This Day in History: January 4

 - Second Gulf of Sidra incident: A pair of Libyan MiG-23 "Floggers" are shot down by a pair of US Navy F-14 Tomcats during an air-to-air confrontation.

 - The Troubles: The Ulster Volunteer Force shoots dead six Irish Catholic civilians in County Armagh, Northern Ireland.
-The next day, gunmen shoot dead ten Protestant civilians nearby in retaliation.
+The next day, gunmen would shoot dead ten Protestant civilians nearby in retaliation.

 - Luna 1 becomes the first spacecraft to reach the vicinity of the Moon.